 This model comes with no straps, but with a soft hunting cap that you can attach the light to.
 The setup is easy, and you get a powerful lamp with many functions.

-The beam is bright and can reach up to 275 yards on the highest setting.
 It has three different brightness settings in the white mode.
 It also has red and green lights that you manage with an easy-to-handle rotating switch.
+The green lights are designed to preserve night vision when you’re hunting at night and avoid spooking deer.

 - Easy to install.